-Delhi: AAP’s Amanatullah Khan leads in Okhla despite BJP’s polarising campaign against Shaheen Bagh
+Delhi: AAP’s Amanatullah Khan wins Okhla despite BJP’s polarising campaign against Shaheen Bagh

-A look at how the BJP fared in the constituencies that saw anti-CAA protests in the last two months.
+A look at how the BJP fared in the constituencies that saw anti-Citizenship Amendment Act protests in the last two months.

-Aam Aadmi Party’s Okhla candidate Amanatullah Khan was leading by a massive margin as results of the Delhi Assembly elections were being declared on Tuesday.
-He was ahead of Bharatiya Janata Party’s Braham Singh by nearly 70,000 votes at 4.40 pm.
+Aam Aadmi Party’s Okhla candidate Amanatullah Khan was re-elected to the Delhi Assembly by a massive margin on Tuesday.
+He defeated Bharatiya Janata Party’s Braham Singh 71,827 votes.

-Okhla, a Muslim-dominated constituency which Khan has represented since 2015, has been the epicentre of protests against the Citizenship Amendment Act and proposed National Register of Citizens.
-Both Shaheen Bagh and Jamia Nagar fall under this constituency.
+Okhla, a Muslim-dominated constituency, has been the epicentre of protests against the Citizenship Amendment Act and proposed National Register of Citizens.
+Both Shaheen Bagh and Jamia Nagar are in this constituency.

-Khan’s victory is significant given how the BJP had sought to portray the anti-CAA protests as violent in a bid to polarise the electorate on religious lines.
+Khan’s victory is significant given how the BJP had sought to portray the anti-Citizenship Amendment Act protests as violent in a bid to polarise the electorate on religious lines.
 The main target of the BJP’s campaign was Shaheen Bagh.
 The locality was barely known within Delhi until its women residents decided to sit down on a road in December to protest against the Citizenship Act.

 The BJP also tried to portray the Delhi elections as a referendum on the ongoing protests, particularly at Shaheen Bagh.
 Prime Minister Narendra Modi and Union Home Minister Amit Shah, too, had hit out at the Shaheen Bagh protests.
 Modi had called the protests a “conspiracy”, where the real agenda was being obscured by using the tricolour and the Constitution as symbols.
 A Union minister exhorted a crowd at a rally to shout “shoot the traitors”, while a BJP MP called Kejriwal a “terrorist” and claimed the Shaheen Bagh protestors would rape and murder women.

-In the 2015 Assembly elections, Khan had defeated Braham Singh by over 64,000 votes.
-Until then, Congress was a popular choice of the Okhla constituency.
+In the 2015 Assembly elections, Khan had defeated Singh by more than 64,000 votes.
+Until then, Congress was a popular choice of Okhla residents.

 Seelampur